Related Subjects:

 | Drug Induced Parkinson disease

-Consider Progressive Supranuclear Palsy if experiencing Parkinsonism symptoms and early falls.
-Notable for the "Mona Lisa" stare and unique "Mickey Mouse" and "Hummingbird" MRI findings.
-Early symptoms may include difficulty looking down, affecting the ability to read or navigate stairs.
+Consider Progressive Supranuclear Palsy if a patient presents with Parkinsonism symptoms accompanied by early falls.
+Key features include the characteristic "Mona Lisa" stare and distinctive MRI findings described as "Mickey Mouse" (midbrain atrophy) and "Hummingbird" (sagittal view) appearances.
+Early symptoms often include difficulty looking downward, which can impair activities such as reading and navigating stairs.

 About

-- Characterized by bradykinesia and rigidity, typical of Parkinsonism.
+- Progressive Supranuclear Palsy (PSP): A neurodegenerative disorder characterized by bradykinesia and rigidity, typical of Parkinsonism.

 - First described in 1963 by Steele, Richardson, and Olszewski.